 Having been in close touch with the community of unorthodox historians for quite a few years, I can say that even this dating is far too optimistic; history is still being created, and this process may even be happening a great deal more rapidly nowadays.

-India, for instance, is attempting to introduce a new model of the Indian past – much more grandiose, yet free from conflicts, wars, violence and all “anti-Gandhian” phenomena in general.
+India, for instance, is attempting to introduce a new model of the Indian past – much more grandiose, yet free from conflicts, wars, violence, and all “anti-Gandhian” phenomena in general.
 This ‘politically’ correct version of history is being taught in Indian schools today.

 China can be taken as another example.
 The Great Wall, for instance, has only been built after 1950 – its prior existence is but an old European myth.
 The reaction of utter surprise and astonishment is very natural.

-I have published a paper with the results of my research that lead one to the above-mentioned conclusion; there is another book in existence, written by a professional historian, that says the very same thing.
+I have published a paper with the results of my research that lead me to the above-mentioned conclusion; there is another book in existence, written by a professional historian, that says the very same thing.

 However, this literature never gets read by the masses; everyone reads newspapers and watches films, which adhere to the model where the Great Wall of China has existed for the last 2000 years.